Skip to content

 Brutalist and post-industrial architecture

-Berlin is a unique observation ground for raw architecture.
+Berlin is a unique observation ground for brutalist architecture.

 To explore:

-• The large housing estates inherited from the East
+• Large housing estates inherited from the East

 • Areas where concrete still dominates